Hexirp/Murakuni/Uncommon.md

 >
 > Creature — Spirit
 >
 > At the beginning of your upkeep, discard a card.
 If the card is a permanent card, Nue the Unidentified become a copy of the card, except it has this ability.
-If the card isn't, exile all the cards in your hand.
+Otherwise, exile all the cards in your hand.
 >
 > 2 / 2